 Members who are not full-time Federal employees shall be paid at a rate not to exceed the daily equivalent of the rate in effect for an Executive Level IV of the Executive Schedule for each day they are engaged in the performance of their duties as members of the Committee.
 All members, while so serving away from their homes or regular places of business, may be allowed travel expenses, including per diem in lieu of subsistence, in the same manner as such expenses are authorized by Section 5703, Title 5, U.S. Code, for employees serving intermittently.

-Standing and ad hoc subcommittees and working groups consisting of members may be established with the approval of the Secretary, HHS or designee to address specific issues and to provide the Committee with background study and proposals for consideration and action.
-The Chair shall appoint members to the subcommittees and designate a Chair for each subcommittee from the full Committee.
+Standing and ad hoc subcommittees and working groups consisting of members may be established with the approval of the Secretary of HHS, or designee, to address specific issues and to provide the Committee with background study and proposals for consideration and action.
+The Chair shall appoint members to the subcommittees and designate a chair for each subcommittee from the full Committee.
 The subcommittees shall make their recommendations to the parent Committee for deliberation.
-Timely notification of the subcommittees, including charges and membership, shall be made in writing to the Department Committee Management Officer by the Executive Secretary.
+Timely notification of the establishment of subcommittees, including charges and membership, shall be made in writing to the Department Committee Management Officer by the Executive Secretary.